aaron-grau/curic/html-css/readings/css_selectors_precedence.md

 }
 ```

 You can have as many style declarations as you wish in a CSS document.
-You may encounter situations where several selectors match similar elements.
-This is a feature explaining the "cascading" in Cascading Style Sheets.
+In some situations several selectors match similar elements, hence the name **Cascading** Style Sheets.

 ### Cascading Styles